All Episodes

 And it seems like every time there's a decision, it breaks against the accused.

-And whether that was today's decision to not have the prosecution turn over the first few witnesses, which is a very common and typical order the judge would grant to keep a trial moving, whether it's not allowing the accused to waive his presence, uh, as you mentioned, a gag order, and we know under existing constitutional law that prior restraints on speech are presumptively unconstitutional because you want to guarantee the accused the accused a right of a fair trial.
+And whether that was today's decision to not have the prosecution turn over the first few witnesses, which is a very common and typical order the judge would grant to keep a trial moving, whether it's not allowing the accused to waive his presence, as you mentioned, a gag order.

 So I think the public understands the hypocrisy of what's going on.

-It really, the hypocrisy stinks on so many different levels.
+It really the hypocrisy stinks on so many different levels.

-And I mean, I think it's gotten so bad, Sean, that when Trump wins this case, I bet you the New York DA is going to charge him for converting the courthouse into a campaign fundraising event.
+And I mean I think it's gotten so bad, Sean, that when Trump wins this case, I bet you the New York DA is going to charge him for converting the courthouse into a campaign fundraising event because that's what's going to happen.

-I actually think it's going to listen sympathy, but in the meantime, you have a former president of the United States being charged with a crime that's too complicated to explain in 30 seconds or less, which is always a bad sign for a prosecutor.
+But in the meantime, you have a former president of the United States being charged with a crime that's too complicated to explain in 30 seconds or less, which is always a bad sign for a prosecutor.

-You know, and here's the thing, and the judge is not pressed the prosecutor or the DA in this case uh brag uh to give a a full complete definition of what the actual charge is.
+And the judge has not pressed the prosecutor or the DA in this case brag to give a full, complete definition of what the actual charge is.

 Now, Greg Jarrett, you've been following it as closely as I have.

-No, absolutely not, and neither does the defense.
+And neither does the defense.

-Um, you know, he's not charging the underlying crime.
+You know, he's not charging the underlying crime.

-Uh the Department of Justice studied it and said there's no crime here.
+The Department of Justice studied it and said there's no crime here.

 So the defense demanded in a bill of particulars, tell us what the underlying crime is.